Umuzi-org/pres-2024-06-learner-code-pandemics/markdown/code_organisation_and_structure/good_code_organisation_example.md

 process_data(data)
 ```

-notice that the functions are not stored in a saperate file :wink:
+Notice that the functions are not stored in a saperate file :)